Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Results

 Lastly, we report in Table~\ref{tab:ab_smc} the estimated abundances for the two SMC stars Gaia DR2 4638315266636230400 and Gaia DR2 4644478166748030976.
-We confirm the low metallicity nature of these stars, with an estimated iron content of $-$0.75 dex and $-$0.89 dex, in agreement with typical values reported in the literature \cite[see e.g. ][ and reference therein]{Romaniello2008,Romaniello2022, breuval2024}.
+We confirm the low-metallicity nature of these stars, with an estimated iron content of $-$0.75 dex and $-$0.89 dex, in agreement with typical values reported in the literature \cite[see e.g. ][ and reference therein]{Romaniello2008,Romaniello2022, breuval2024}.